mautic/user-documentation/docs/components/assets.rst

 Add UTM to Asset
 ================
-You can add a resource of UTM parameters to the download link.
-We can use UTM data in the resource download report.
+UTM parameters appended to the download link means that UTM data is available in the resource download Report.

 .. code-block:: php